What is a Workplace Violence Prevention Program?

 Safety leaders can partner with security experts to create a workplace violence prevention program that’s a perfect fit for their organization.

-Six Steps to a Workplace Violence Prevention Program
+How to Create a Workplace Violence Prevention Plan in Six Steps

-A workplace violence prevention program should be multifaceted.
+A workplace violence prevention plan should be multifaceted.
 It’s not just a written policy that sits in a company’s policy library.
 It needs to be a combination of assessments, inspections, policies, procedures, training, and drills.
-The goal is to be ready when an unexpected act of violence happens so that all workers know what to do to prevent harm to themselves, others, and the company.
+The goal is to reduce violent acts while also ensuring that when an unexpected act of violence happens, all workers know what to do to prevent harm to themselves, others, and the company.

 - What would happen if employees had a heated argument in this environment?